- Travel Insurance

 • Premature birth more than 12 weeks (or 16 weeks if you know you are having more than one baby) before the expected delivery date

 If at the time you purchase your travel insurance, you know that you will be 28 to 40 weeks pregnant during your trip, you will be unable to claim cancellation for your trip.
-In the event that you make a claim for any medical costs, our Claims Department will ask you for confirmation from your doctor that you were fit to travel.
+In the event that you make a claim for any medical costs, our appointed claims team will ask you for confirmation from your doctor that you were fit to travel.